FLX-20/Data-Science-Toolkits-and-Architectures-group-1/milestone_1/report _milestone_1.md

 ## 2. Checking Git Code Base
+We downloaded the python-script from the [github-repo](https://github.com/keras-team/keras-io/blob/master/examples/vision/mnist_convnet.py) and tried to run it on our machines.
+The summary of how to run it is summarized in the README.md file of our repo.
+The code from the repo is explained in detail in Chapter 5.

 ## 3. Git and Github workflow
 In this chapter we would like to write down our git and github workflow quickly, starting from with an empty folder.